 Our tiny Airstream home, “The Willy Wagon”, inherited its name from the original wagon first introduced to our family in 2015.
 The original, however, isn’t an older model of our Airstream as most might assume.
-It’s not an RV at all.
-No, the original Willy Wagon is much smaller than an RV.
-And although simple by comparison and in appearance, it played a much more important role than sheltering us, and it carried something much cuter and more precious.
+It’s not a RV at all.
+No, the original Willy Wagon is much smaller than a RV.
+And although simple by comparison and in appearance, it played a much more important role than sheltering us and carried something much cuter and more precious, too.

 You see, Wilson truly was the greatest dog that ever lived.
-He possessed all the inherent characteristics we’ve learned to expect from dogs, being the great creatures they are.
-And the assumption we all make that the devotion our pets have for us is unconditional, proved ever so true for over seventeen years.
+He not only possessed all the qualities we love so much about dogs, but he left no room for us to doubt them.
+For over seventeen years, not a day went by when Wilson’s unconditional love and devotion wasn’t felt.
 Yes, Wilson was our best friend.
-He was everything the world around us failed to deliver every day, and then he was the comfort and wisdom needed to grow from the disappointments.
+He was everything the world around us failed to deliver every day, and he was the comfort and wisdom needed to grow from the disappointments.
 He was whatever we needed him to be, when we needed it, without fail.
 He made us better people.
 His love, friendship and devotion were unparalleled by any other.
-There was definitely something special about Wilson.
-Something that could never be described on paper, because it was conveyed by Wilson without ever using words.
+There was definitely something special, almost human, about Wilson.
+Something that could never be described on paper because it was conveyed by Wilson without ever using words.

 Now that you know a little about Wilson and what he meant to us, you can probably imagine the sadness we felt as we watched our best friend’s health start to decline.
-He was fifteen years old, his bones ached, and his heart was starting to slow.
+He was fifteen years old when his bones started to ache and his heart started to slow.
 Those daily walks we all looked forward to were painful for Wilson, so they were shortened to a fraction of what they used to be.
 And although Wilson could still find joy in those short walks, we knew it wasn’t enough and that we had to find a way to get him beyond the end of our street.

 Wilson was a big guy, weighing in at 65 pounds (all muscle at one time), so carrying him wasn’t an option.
 We knew we had to find something that would hold his weight and allow us to pull him those distances he couldn’t manage on his own.
 We had no idea what to look for, but the search began nevertheless.

 I don’t remember how we found it, but we did.
 A basic, blue, nylon wagon from Dick’s Sporting Goods, which cost us thirty-five dollars.
-I’m not sure of its intended use, but as it would turn out, it was exactly what we needed.
-We set it up, which took a total of thirty seconds by simply unfolding it, placed a comfy blanket on the bottom to make it extra soft, and then placed Wilson in it.
+I’m not sure of its intended use, but as it would turn out it was exactly what we needed.
+We unfolded it, placed a comfy blanket inside on the bottom to make it extra soft, and then placed Wilson in it.
 He loved it immediately and we hadn’t even gone anywhere.
-We were still in the living room inside our home, but the look on his face told us he knew what it was for.
+We were still in the living room inside our home but the look on his face told us he knew what it was for.

 Wilson loved his wagon just as much as everyone else did, and considering how it changed his life, it was deserving of a name.
 We couldn’t think of anything more fitting than “The Willy Wagon.”
 Wilson knew its name, too.
 He would get so excited if someone said “You wanna go for a ride in The Willy Wagon?”, and then slowly make his way alongside it where he would patiently wait for someone to pick him up and put him in.
 He loved being pulled around outside.
 Sometimes he positioned himself as if he were hanging his head out the window of a vehicle.
 Other times, on those really long walks, he would fall asleep like an infant does in a car.
 Only when the wagon came to a stop would he wake up, but then fall right back to sleep once we started moving again.
 Oh, how Wilson loved his wagon.
 It was his connection to the outdoors and his family, and we loved it for all the same reasons.